Basketball World Cup 2023: How to watch, who’s playing, who’s favored and more - WTOP News

 BETTING GUIDE

 The U.S. is the overwhelming favorite to win the World Cup, according to FanDuel Sportsbook, with the Americans’ odds listed at minus-130 (meaning a $130 wager on the Americans would return $230, if they won).
-France and Canada are tied as the second choice, both at plus-950 (a $100 wager would return $950).
+Australia and Canada are tied as the second choice, both at plus-750 (a $100 wager would return $750), followed by France at plus-1,000.
 Want some value?
-Try Slovenia; Luka Doncic’s team is starting out at plus-2,100.
+Try Slovenia; Luka Doncic’s team has odds of plus-3,000.

 WHAT TO KNOW